mdjustin/High-Low-Expo/README.md

 ***Set High & set Low*** - These buttons wil not rename your mesh, but will move them into the corrisponding display layer, and internal group.

+***Triangulate*** - This button will triagulate the low poly list.
+Giving you a new list and display layer with triangulated meshes.

-***Hide/Show Low/High Poly Meshes*** - Toggling these checkboxes will let you hide and unhide your meshs that have already been sorted within the display groups.
+***Hide/Show Low/High/Triangulated Poly Meshes*** - Toggling these checkboxes will let you hide and unhide your meshs that have already been sorted within the display groups.

 ***Export Location*** - This will let you select the folder in which you would like to export your meshes too.

 ***File Name text box*** - This lets you set a name for your file, before exporting.

-***Export High/Low Meshes*** - These buttons will export the corrisponding mesh groups to the chosen folder with the chosen file name, without using the export UI.
+***Export High/Low/Triangulated Meshes*** - These buttons will export the corrisponding mesh groups to the chosen folder with the chosen file name, without using the export UI.
 It exports your meshes as FBX format.

 ***Help*** - Takes you to this page.